Nisarg221B/Notes/Technical Learning Notes/Google Data-analytics course/Foundations-Data Everywhere/Introduction.md

 -   Standardize the hiring and evaluation process for employees based on the most efficient and transparent practices.
 -   Conduct the same survey annually and compare results with those from the previous year.

+## **Summery :**

+- The analysts **asked** questions to define both the issue to be solved and what would equal a successful result.

+- Next, they **prepared** by building a timeline and collecting data with employee surveys that were designed to be inclusive.

+- They **processed** the data by cleaning it to make sure it was complete, correct, relevant, and free of errors and outliers.

+- They **analyzed** the clean employee survey data.
+Then the analysts **shared** their findings and recommendations with team leaders.
+Afterward, leadership **acted** on the results and focused on improving key areas.